Former Wimbledon finalist Radwanska retires from tennis

-WARSAW, Poland (AP) - Former Wimbledon finalist Agnieszka Radwanska says she is retiring from tennis after a 13-year career.
+WARSAW, Poland (AP) - Former Wimbledon finalist Agnieszka Radwanska announced Wednesday she is retiring from tennis after a 13-year career.

 The 29-year-old Pole, who reached a career-high ranking of No. 2, says she is "no longer able to train and play the way I used to."